-Bifocals are glasses having lenses with two different focal lengths.
-Bifocals are commonly prescribed to people with presbyopia who also require a correction for myopia, hyperopia, and/or astigmatism.
-While most presbyopes these days choose line-free progressive lenses, conventional lined bifocals and trifocals have some advantages over progressives.
-In particular, bifocal and trifocal lenses usually provide wider lens areas for reading and computer work than progressive lenses.
+Bifocals are glasses having lenses with two different focal lengths because they are commonly prescribed to people with presbyopia (who also require a correction for myopia, hyperopia, and/or astigmatism).
+While most presbyopes these days choose line-free progressive lenses, conventional lined bifocals have some advantages over progressives - bifocals usually provide wider lens areas for reading and computer work than progressive lenses.

 Recurring headaches, neck strain and upper shoulder pain may indicate your eyes have changed and need a different prescription.
 Unconsciously squinting or holding your head a certain way for long periods will eventually cause muscle discomfort in your face, neck and shoulder areas.

 Bifocal glasses are for a person who need two separate prescriptions, one to see clearly at a distance and a different one to see up close.
 The person is both nearsighted and farsighted.
 A small portion in the lower part of the bifocal lens contains the power required to correct your near vision.
 The rest of the lens usually is for your distance vision.

 The lens segment (or "seg") devoted to near-vision correction can be one of several shapes:

 Half-moon — also called a flat-top, straight-top or D segment

 Narrow rectangular area, known as a ribbon segment

 Full bottom half of a bifocal lens, called the Franklin, Executive or E style

 Bifocals have visible lines, but the line in round-segment bifocals tends to be less noticeable than the lines in flat-top or executive styles.

 Proper eyeglass prescription and fit is vital for your best vision.
 Veteran owned and operated - best in Bucks County Optical and Optometry eye care practice.
 Direct, personal consultation with the person who is designing, manufacturing, performing quality assurance and dispensing your eye wear.